 Now it’s the end of the month and bills are due.
-Perhaps it would be really helpful to have that money back, so it’s created stress.
+Perhaps it would be really helpful to have that money back, so it has created stress.
 That disconnect stems from living a life that doesn’t correlate with your core values.

 And if simply sitting alone for a few minutes could impact the rest of your life positively, wouldn’t it be worth it?
-After all, knowing your values help you make important decisions, like accepting a job, starting a business, or making a big change, much easier.
+After all, knowing your values helps you make important decisions, like accepting a job, starting a business, or making a big change.

 Core values are important to us.
-By figuring out the things which matter to us most, we can lead a better life.
-Here are two ways to find out your personal values:
+By figuring out the things that matter to us most, we can lead a better life.

-Knowing your core values can certainly sync up with your morals.
+Knowing your core values can certainly sync up with your morals, which you likely already have a good handle on.
 After all, your values have a direct impact on your standards of behavior.

 Think about it: if it is morally important to you to arrive at your workplace and focus on nothing but work on company time, it will also be true that being an honest and efficient employee is a value you carry to every job you occupy.

-Maybe you’re the kind of partner who puts their phone away when on a date.
-This probably means you are a morally loyal person and want to ensure your partner knows you value time with them.
+If you’re the kind of partner who puts their phone away when on a date, this probably means you are a morally loyal person and want to ensure your partner knows you value time with them.

 This is a strong indication that, as a core value, you put relationships first and work hard to show people you care.
-You could easily list respect and commitment to your list of personal core values.
+You could easily list respect and commitment on your list of core values.

 For instance, think back to a time you were the happiest.

-Why were you so happy?
-Was the fulfillment you felt due to other people?
-Who were they?
+Can you name the thing that caused you to feel happiness?
+Was the fulfillment you felt due to other people, and if so, who were they?

 Think about when you were proud of yourself, and why you felt that pride.
 Your own experiences can shine a great light on what you hold important.

-And don’t be afraid to look ahead.
+Don’t be afraid to look ahead and analyze where you want to challenge the status quo.
 What values do you want to exemplify to your children?